-These measures are not just a warning sign but also a good opportunity for dating site professionals to stand out from the competition.
+These measures are a warning sign and a good opportunity for dating site professionals to stand out from the competition.
 By amplifying the security and moderation mechanisms of their websites they can enhance their reputations and grow their customer base.
 The earlier the site can weed out potential scammers, the better it is for their user-traffic, growth and as such their bottom line.

 What Is a Dating Scam?

 Before we head into the details of how to deal with dating or romance scams as they are also called, let’s have a look at how they actually play out.